chlab/wp-tyk-dev-portal/README.md

     $ redis-cli monitor

-# Troubleshooting

-In case you run into problems with the guest additions of VirtualBox, run the following command in the box:

-    bash
-    sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions

-You should always be able to login to the box (`vagrant ssh`) with user vagrant / password vagrant.

-### RabbitMQ deamon handling in Vagrant-Box
+## RabbitMQ deamon handling in Vagrant-Box
 Start deamon:

     $ sudo service ogd-rabbitmq-worker start

 Stop deamon:

     $ sudo service ogd-rabbitmq-worker stop

 Getting status of process:

     $ sudo service ogd-rabbitmq-worker status

-### Compile theme resources
+## Compile theme resources

     $ cd ogdch.dev/content/themes/ogdch/
     $ gulp sass
     $ gulp scripts

 or watch changes

     $ cd ogdch.dev/content/themes/ogdch/
     $ gulp watch

+# Troubleshooting

+## Problems with Guest Additions of VirtualBox

+In case you run into problems with the guest additions of VirtualBox, run the following command in the box:

+    ```bash
+    sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions
+    ```

+You should always be able to login to the box (`vagrant ssh`) with user vagrant / password vagrant.

+## Re-Provision an existing Vagrant-Box

+You might get the following error when you try to reprovision an exisiting Vagrant-Box:

+`Shared folders that Chef requires are missing on the virtual machine. ...`

+If this happens just execute the following command:

+    ```bash
+    rm .vagrant/machines/default/virtualbox/synced_folders
+    vagrant reload --provision
+    ```